mfglenn/company-blog-backend/README.md

 for React development.

 #### Features:
-- Navigation Bar
+* Navigation Bar
 - Provides routing using react-router.
-- Pages
+* Pages
--- Blog Page
+- Blog Page
--- Articles Page
+- Articles Page
--- Artice Page
+- Artice Page
---- API Consumption (GET)
+API Consumption (GET)
---- Commenting Capability
+Commenting Capability
----- Allows for the addition of comments on the Article pages.
+Allows for the addition of comments on the Article pages.
----- API Consumption (POST)
+API Consumption (POST)
---- Voting Capbility
+Voting Capbility
----- Allows for the addition of comments on the Article pages.
+Allows for the addition of comments on the Article pages.
----- API Consumption (POST)
+API Consumption (POST)
--- About Page
+- About Page
--- Not Found Page
+- Not Found Page